 Rowan works together with Nexus in order to sell 900 out of the 1,194 spots in the parking garage to students from Whitney, Holly Point, 220 Rowan Blvd, and the Rowan Blvd apartments.

-“They’re a private business and they work very well with us, Rowan University rents 900 spots in that garage so we can sell them to our students,” Michael Kantner said, the assistant vice president and Office of Emergency Management coordinator.
+“They’re a private business and they work very well with us, Rowan University rents 900 spots in that garage so we can sell them to our students,” Michael Kantner, the assistant vice president, and Office of Emergency Management coordinator.
 “After those 900 hundred are given up to our students, there’s no one left.
 Before they give a student a pass they check with us to make sure they’re not freshman or sophomore.”

 Kantner works with Nexus and Rowan students who want permits to park on campus.